818-597-8627 info@rcdsmm.org

 Book Your Adventure Today!

-All tickets are on a “pay-what-you-can” scale with a minimum donation of $10, but if you’d like to help us cover our costs, tickets are valued at $50 per workshop.
+All tickets are on a “pay-what-you-can” scale with a minimum donation of $10, however if you’d like to help us cover our costs, tickets are valued at $50 per workshop.

 Description: